Female Stand-Up Definition

 The people who were there on Monday witnessed what happened and to behave like it didn’t happen wouldn’t be honest.

-I’ve had some time to process it and gather my thoughts so now I’m going to tell you even though I shouldn’t.
+I’ve had some time to process the event and gather my thoughts so now I’m going to tell you even though I shouldn’t.

 Never compliment a female stand-up (on stage)